Featured people, organizations and/or projects that are in need of your support are listed below.

 If you have given your life to Christ, He wants you to grow in that relationship.
 Here are some things that will help...

-One-Click Donate allows you to quickly given one-time donations to causes that interest you.
+One-Click Donate allows you to quickly given one-time donations to causes that interest you by using the billing methods you have saved to your account on AMG Online.

-In order to use One-Click Donate, you will need to:
+In order to use begin using One-Click Donate, you will need to:

-To begin using One-Click, select an option from below:
+To begin using One-Click Donate, select from one of the options below:

 There are two ways to financially give to AMG International: personalized and general.
 Choose which option works best for you.